New Jersey Assault Lawyer

 Simple Assault

 Simple assault (N.J.S.A.
 2C:12-1a(1)) is the least severe assault charge available in New Jersey.
-Simple assault can be a disorderly person's offense or in some instances petty disorderly offense.
+Simple assault can be a disorderly person's offense or, in some instances, a petty disorderly offense.
 A simple Assault charge is typically associated with minor altercations or injury.
 For example, suppose a person punches another individual and causes them to suffer a minor injury, like a bloody nose or a busted lip.
-In that case, they can be charged with simple assault which would be a disorderly person's offense.
-In the instance where there is a fight entered by mutual consent, it can be considered a petty disorderly person's offense which is a lower offense.
+In that case, they can be charged with simple assault, which would be a disorderly person's offense.
+In the instance where a fight is entered into by mutual consent, it can be considered a petty disorderly person's offense, which is a lesser offense.
 However, it is not necessary to actually cause harm to another person to be charged with simple assault.
 Merely attempting to cause bodily injury to another person on purpose is sufficient grounds for a simple assault charge.

 The specific Language of the Statute States: